We have a vacancy!

-Ropsley Church of England Primary School is seeking two volunteers to join our Governing Body.
-Having recently undertaken a skills audit, the Governing Body particularly wish to strengthen its knowledge and experience in HR and/or legal skills, so if you feel able to offer these skills, you are encouraged to apply.
+The Governing Body wish to strengthen its knowledge and experience of Health and Safety particularly with regard to contractors and building work, so if you feel able to offer these skills, you are encouraged to apply.

 The school website www.ropsley.lincs.sch.uk and that of the national governors association www.nga.org.uk can provide more information about the school and the role of school governors.